-Since I love the look of hand sewing and enjoy doing it, I chose to hand applique everything onto my pillow.
-I used the blanket stitch and embroidery thread that matched each planet.
+Since I love the look of hand sewing and enjoy doing it, I chose to hand appliqué everything onto my pillow.
+I used the blanket stitch and matching embroidery thread for each planet.
 The stitches needed to be smaller on the smaller planets to go around them nicely.
 For the felt moons, asteroid belt, and Jupiter’s Great Red Spot, I used a small backstitch.
 The rocket was a combination of both blanket stitch and running stitch.

 I added stars in a slightly metallic embroidery thread which was really fun!
 I randomly placed the asteroid belt using small uneven pieces of light and dark grey felt.